SarahCadet/SarahCadet/README.md

 2. Cybersecurity
 3. Cryptography
 ### Currently Working On
-1. Reading level for any book website
+1. A website that outputs an appropriate reading level when a book is entered
-2. Basic goodreads website
+2. Goodreads clone website (I want to see if I can create a personal alternative)
-3. Leetcode
+3. Leetcode (Practice makes perfect!)

 ![Leetcode Stats](https://leetcard.jacoblin.cool/scadet?theme=dark&font=Karla)